santifa/hfts/Readme.md

 This is a small library to extend [NIF](http://persistence.uni-leipzig.org/nlp2rdf) datasets with meta informations.
 It is designed to be integrated in other tools like [GERBIL](gerbil.aksw.org).
 Also it should be easily extended with further meta inforamtions.
+Consider everything is unstable at the moment and in permanent change!

 ## Background